bside-ms/bside_payload/README.md

 - **`yarn generate:types`** - Generates TypeScript type definitions from the Payload CMS configuration.
 This creates the `payload-types.ts` file with all collection and global types.

 - **`yarn generate:importmap`** - Generates the import map required by Payload CMS for the admin interface.
 This must be run after adding or modifying custom components.

+- **`yarn payload`** - Runs the Payload CLI command.
+Use this to access Payload's command-line tools and utilities.

+- **`yarn copyfiles`** - Copies static files (HTML, CSS, fonts, images) to the dist directory.
+This is used during the build process.

 ## 🗄 Database Migrations